gothinkster/laravel-realworld-example-app/readme.md

 > ### Example Laravel codebase containing real world examples (CRUD, auth, advanced patterns and more) that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec and API.

-This repo is functionality complete — PR's and issues welcome!
+This repo is functionality complete — PRs and issues welcome!

 ----------

 # Getting started

 ## Installation

+Please check the official laravel installation guide for server requirements before you start.
+[Official Documentation](https://laravel.com/docs/5.4/installation#installation)

 Clone the repository